Batara Immigration Law header image

 You Usually Get Just One Chance

-The government will deport 300,000 immigrants – or more – in the next twelve months.
-You do not have to be one of them – if you can put together a strong defense.
+Once apprehended, these individuals will face deportation charges.
+Many will be removed from the U.S. You do not have to be one of them – if you can put together a strong defense.

 Your need for strong deportation defense services has never been greater.